Dynatrace/dynatrace-operator/config/olm/README.md

 ## What is actually happening
 **DISCLAIMER: This is only a quick and simple explanation more detailed description [here](https://olm.operatorframework.io/docs/tasks/creating-a-catalog/)**

-First lets understand the each part we are creating.
+First lets understand each part we are creating.

 - What is a `bundle`:
   - We generate this from the manifests (crd included)